reposaur/reposaur/README.md

 This is better explained with the example in [this Gist](https://gist.github.com/crqra/7ad034958dc02b141415241b321400d1), that executes a policy against every repository in an organization.

+:warning: While version 1.0.0 is not released, consider the API to be unstable.

 ## Features

 * Write custom policies using [Rego][rego] policy language